Order the spring issue here

 Ambivalent about gene manipulation

-GENREDIGERING: The new genetic technology puts a lot at stake for patients, parents and researchers.
-When letting nature take its course becomes controversial, the choices themselves become a problem.
+GENREDIGERING The new gene technology is putting a lot of risk on patients, parents and researchers.
+When letting nature take its course becomes controversial, choice itself becomes a problem.

 The climate crisis

-: Andreas Malm is a fierce and clear-sighted critic of the environmental destruction of capitalism.
-Now he is raging against a "reactionary environmental movement" and wants to save the concept of nature in order to save nature.
+Andreas Malm is a fierce and clear-eyed critic of the environmental destruction of capitalism.
+Now he is raging against a "reactionary environmental movement" and wants to save the concept of nature to save nature.

 Wind, water and birds

-: In an increasingly urban world, Florence Williams has set out to find out what different sensory impressions do to our well-being.
+In an increasingly urban world, Florence Williams has set out to find out what different sensory impressions do with our well-being.